gammapy/gammapy/docs/overview.rst

 Simulation
 ----------

-Gammapy currently supports binned simulation, Poisson fluctuation of predicted counts maps.
+Gammapy supports binned simulation, i.e. Poisson fluctuation of predicted counts maps or spectra, as well as event sampling to simulate DL3 events data.
  The following tutorials illustrate how to use that to predict observability, significance and sensitivity, using CTA examples: `3D map simulation <notebooks/simulate_3d.html>`__, `1D spectrum simulation
 <notebooks/spectrum_simulation.html>`__, and `Point source sensitivity